- Partner co-marketing is becoming more common

 - Ways that you can join forces with other Microsoft partners

-Research by PwC and IAB shows that there has been a significant growth in spending on affiliate and partner co-marketing in the last few years.
+Research by PwC and IAB shows that there has been a significant growth in spending on partner co-marketing strategies in the last few years.
 According to the report, consumers in the UK spent £16.5 billion in 2014 on affiliate marketing and lead generation activities, and the trend suggests that this will continue to rise.

 While this all seems good, for companies with a strict marketing budget and not enough time as it is, the question remains, do you want to invest even more of your time working with partners who have different branding, different goals and a different method of working to create content together?

 Is co-marketing actually effective?

 The answer is yes.
 There are challenges with partner co-marketing, but the benefits massively outweigh the costs.
 Some of these benefits include:

 - More backlinks

 Competition is fiercer than ever.
 Organisations are competing locally, nationally, internationally, online, etc. with each other.
 Digital transformation and cloud computing have allowed much smaller businesses to punch above their weight, business models are shifting, and so is marketing.
 Today, marketing is a combination of thought leadership, lead generation, measurable SEO, analytics and so to have a chance of making any sort of impact, partnering up is a way to combine all the above for greater results.